iterative/dvc.org/public/static/docs/api-reference/get_url.md

 # get_url()

-Returns the URL to the storage location of a data file or directory tracked by DVC.
+Returns the URL to the storage location of a data file or directory tracked in a
+<abbr>DVC project</abbr>.

 ```py
 dvc.api.get_url( path: str, repo: str = None,